 Eventually I decided to return to the UK, first stop was Wales again and a job with the Office for National Statistics.
 I was incredibly excited to be working in the Social and Vital Statistics division ~ what I hadn’t anticipated was the importance of the cost of sausage rolls to the bigger picture of social statistics!
 I kid you not, I spent a fantastic 18mths working on the Expenditure and Food Survey before deciding that my research skills could be better spent on something more applied and more in keeping with my interests.

-This leads to the final part of my journey, to what I thought I’d never find, ‘a proper job at home’!
-I currently work for a partnership organisation ripfa that exists to promote the use of evidence-informed practice in adult health and social care.
-Essentially we provide support to staff (mostly social workers and their managers in local authorities), who are supporting people using social services.
-These people might need support because they have a learning disability, or a mental health problem, or because they are old or have a physical disability…essentially these people are you and I, any one of us could need the support with health or social care at any time and for me that is what makes this job worthwhile.
-So we support staff to use the most up-to-date evidence (research evidence, service user views and experience, practice wisdom) to inform their practice – so that they provide the best service possible and improve outcomes for those people who require support.
-That’s the plan at least.
+Next up was what I thought I’d never find, ‘a proper job at home’!
+From May 2006 until November 2012 I worked at a partnership organisation called RIPFA that exists to promote the use of evidence-informed practice in adult health and social care.
+Essentially they work with staff (mostly social workers and their managers in local authorities), who are supporting people using social services.
+These people might need support because they have a learning disability, or a mental health problem, or because they are old or have a physical disability…essentially these people are you and I, any one of us could need the support with health or social care at any time and that is part of what made that job worthwhile.
+We supported staff to use the most up-to-date evidence (research evidence, service user views and experience, practice wisdom) to inform their practice – so that they provided the best service possible and improve outcomes for those people who require support.
+That was the plan at least.

-So there you are, a whistle stop tour of my life to date…I hope you enjoy the blog.
+So there you are, a whistle stop tour of my life to date and some of my many foibles…I hope you enjoy the blog.
 Please do join the conversation, either by leaving comments or by tweeting me.
 Thanks for your time.